5 Sections 45 minutes Author: Shared-Use Mobility Center

 Federal government partnerships is a way to pool funding and resources across agencies with similar interests and motivations.
 The Partnership for Sustainable Communities, for example, was a joint project, founded in 2009, between the Environmental Protection Agency, the U.S. Department of Housing and Urban Development, and the U.S. Department of Transportation.
 The Sustainable Communities Initiative provided grants to improve regional and local planning efforts that integrate housing and transportation.
 While the program ended in 2016, it is an innovative concept of bringing together these three agencies in a single program that could be looked to as an example.

-Local government partnerships can similarly connect local governments and other important stakeholders to work together and development and deploy new technologies and resources.
-PlanetM, for example, in Grand Rapids, Michigan is a concierge service comprised of government agencies, mobility organizations, communities, educational institutions, and research and development and connects any mobility-focused company or investor to the Michigan automotive ecosystem.
+Local government partnerships can similarly connect local governments and other important stakeholders to work together, develop, and deploy new technologies and resources.
+For example, PlanetM, for example, in Grand Rapids, Michigan is a concierge service composed of government agencies, mobility organizations, communities, educational institutions, and research and development and connects any mobility-focused company or investor to the Michigan automotive ecosystem.
 This program funded an $8 million innovative grant through the Michigan Mobility Challenge that aimed to address core mobility gaps for seniors, persons with disabilities, and veterans.
-One of the recipients was a project called The Rapid, an 8 month pilot for an on-demand paratransit service run by private microtransit operator, Via, and non-profit Disability Advocates of Kent County.
+One of the recipients was a project called The Rapid, an 8 month pilot for an on-demand paratransit service run by private microtransit operator Via, and non-profit Disability Advocates of Kent County.

 Private grants are another source of funding that agencies and nonprofit organizations can apply for.
 Boulder B-Cycle hired a part-time worker to solely apply for individual grants such as Patagonia and the Gates Foundation .